 Merging with the ‘Un-carrier’

-While both companies would undoubtedly benefit from a merger, Sprint definitely has the most to lose should talks fail once again.
+While both companies will undoubtedly benefit from a merger, Sprint definitely had the most to lose if the talks had failed.
 The carrier has been playing subscriber catch-up with rival carriers AT&T, Verizon, and T-Mobile.
 T-Mobile is currently the third largest carrier in the U.S. with 72.6 million subscribers, while Sprint falls into a distant fourth place with around 53.6 million customers.